List of Grizzy & the Lemmings episodes: Season 3 (2021–22)

 In this season, Grizzy and the Lemmings, along with the ranger's cabin, go around the world continuing their conflicts, after in the intro, a jar of Yummy that Grizzy and the Lemmings were fighting over hit a harpoon, which grabbed on a plane, pulling the cabin off the ground taking the bear and the rodents with them.
 This season, alongside the fourth, is dubbed World Tour.
+Season 3 takes Grizzy and the Lemmings to the Great Wall of China; a tropical island in the Pacific Ocean; snowy Antarctica; the African desert; the highlands of Scotland; and a rainforest jungle respectively.